 Inspired by true stories from the foster-to-adopt system of South Texas, Hollywood television star, Windell Middlebrooks, is partnering with San Antonio’s Theatre for Change and TLU faculty member Shannon Ivey to develop a television pilot called Region 8.
 TLU Dramatic Media is honored to join with Theatre for Change to host a staged reading of the pilot.
 While revealing the compelling stories of our broader community, the performance will raise awareness about the enormous foster-to-adopt issue in Texas.
 The event will feature original music by José Rubén De León, Founder of Teatro Farolito and Farolito Music.
-Funded in part by the Jack and Jesse Brown Endowment, Region 8 is sponsored by TLU in conjunction with Child Advocates of San Antonio (CASA).
+Funded in part by the Brown Cultural Enrichment Fund, Region 8 is sponsored by TLU in conjunction with Child Advocates of San Antonio (CASA).

+Tickets available at the door: FREE with TLU ID; $5 gets one admission to both EXIT, PURSUED BY A BEAR and THE MARRIAGE OF BETTE & BOO.
+Other events are free to all.
 The 14th annual XpressFest showcases original student plays, movies, and class projects.
 Join the student artists of TheatreXpress for this culmination of their annual work, including senior capstone projects.

 LASTING PIECES: The 2012-2013 Season